Michel Majerus: Death

 In November 2002, Majerus was killed aboard Luxair Flight 9642 while travelling from Berlin to Luxembourg.

 Influence

-Thomas Bayrle played with elements from two of Majerus’s paintings to create a silk-screened wallpaper, Majerus (Smudge Tool/XXX) I (2013).
-In 2020, Takashi Murakami made paintings that borrow some of Majerus’s imagery.
+In 2013, artist Thomas Bayrle played with elements from two of Majerus's paintings to create a silk-screened wallpaper titled Majerus (Smudge Tool/XXX) I. In 2020, Takashi Murakami made paintings that borrow from some of Majerus's imagery.

+In 2024, the Michel Majerus Estate presented a project called Let's Play Majerus G3 based on Majerus's Power Macintosh G3 computer from his archive.
+It was organized by artist Cory Arcangel in cooperation with the digital art organization Rhizome.